U.S. Won't Renew Sanction Exemptions For Countries Buying Iran's Oil

 The Trump administration's decision to halt the exemptions could have the biggest effect in India and China — two of the biggest customers for Iran's oil industry.

-Discussing the oil revenue Iran has already lost, the secretary added, "The regime would have used that money to support terror groups like Hamas and Hezbollah, and continue its missile development, in defiance of U.N.
+Discussing the oil revenue Iran already has lost, the secretary added, "The regime would have used that money to support terror groups like Hamas and Hezbollah, and continue its missile development, in defiance of U.N.
 Security Council resolution 2231, and it would have perpetuated a humanitarian crisis in Yemen."

-The U.S. sanctions will continue, Pompeo said, until Iran agrees to address U.S. demands "at the negotiating table."
+The U.S. sanctions will continue until Iran agrees to address U.S. demands "at the negotiating table," Pompeo said.

 Sanders said by ending special exemptions for oil imports under the sanctions, the U.S. is proving its "commitment to disrupting Iran's terror network and changing the regime's malign behavior."

-The U.S. refusal to renew the exceptions for some of the world's most important economies is the latest phase of what the Trump administration calls its "maximum economic pressure campaign" against Iran.
+U.S. refusal to renew the exceptions for some of the world's most important economies is the latest phase of what the Trump administration calls its "maximum economic pressure campaign" against Iran.
 Two weeks ago, the White House said the U.S. will take the unprecedented step of officially designating Iran's Islamic Revolutionary Guard Corps as a foreign terrorist organization.

-Iran has promised to retaliate for that move; its legislature is currently weighing a bill that would "designate all U.S. intelligence and security forces operating in Western Asia as terrorists and stipulates that any form of support for them will constitute a terrorist act," the Islamic Republic News Agency reported Monday.
+Iran has promised to retaliate for that move; its legislature is weighing a bill that would "designate all U.S. intelligence and security forces operating in Western Asia as terrorists and stipulates that any form of support for them will constitute a terrorist act," the Islamic Republic News Agency reported Monday.